asvinours/redis-tools/README.md

 redis-tools
 ===========

-Redis command-line tools to allow mass export, import and deletion of keys
+Redis command-line tools to allow mass export and deletion of keys

 ## Introduction

-Redis doesn't come with any tools to allow groups of keys to be imported and exported.
+Redis doesn't come with any tools to allow groups of keys to be exported.
 You can build a database, save it (as dump.rdb) and use it as another Redis instance's database, but sometimes you just want to export a group of keys from one database (e.g. your staging environment) and apply them to another database (e.g. production).

 Requirements:
 * PHP with Redis extension

-N.B this only works with simple key/value pairs e.g. not hashes or other higher order Redis data types.

 ## Redis export